ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Note: This bootstraps through pulling down a golang docker container and compiling rudder, so it takes a bit to get going.
 Give it some time.
 Be patient. :)

+# Preparation:

+You will also want to install the `kubecfg` command.

+    ./install_kubecfg_client.sh

+As this is a binary, this is NOT being run automatically as part of the start.sh.
+While this is an official google kubernettes binary, and it does use HTTPS to download, but there is no signature verification.
+This works both with OS/X Darwin and with Linux.

+The default kubeletes apiserver host is "localhost" and the default port is "8080".
+You may need to port-forward 8080 to use kubecfg locally if not run on the master.
+To port forward using vagrant ssh, do this:

+    vagrant ssh core-01 -- -L 8080:localhost:8080

+This will let you run the kubecfg command locally without having to specify the `-h http://hostname:port` parameter.

+You can also run this `install_kubecfg_client.sh` script on a coreos host:

+    ./install_kubecfg_client.sh core-01

+NOTE: You would have to do this everytime you do a "vagrant destroy" followed by a "vagrant up" as the coreos nodes will be completely new.

+Using kubecfg:

+To list the current pods:

+    kubecfg list /pods

+To run a pod:

+    kubecfg -c pods/redis.json create /pods

+There are other pods in the pods/ folder of this project.
+At the moment, it is only redis.json, but rest assured there will be others soon.

+If you have any further questions, join us on IRC via [freenode](https://freenode.net/) in either [#coreos](http://webchat.freenode.net/?channels=coreos) or [#google-containers](http://webchat.freenode.net/?channels=google-containers)

 # Implementation Details:

 This script will generate a user-data script that is the concatenation of the user-data.sample and minion.yml files.